-While no one knows the exact formula Google uses for this update, the consensus is that they try to customise each user’s results.
+While no one knows the exact formula Google uses for this update, the consensus is that they try to customize each user’s results.

-It goes beyond looking at the keywords used, to digging into a larger context like the use of synonym and the user’s search history among other things.
+It goes beyond looking at the keywords used, to digging into a larger context like the use of synonyms and the user’s search history among other things.